cogitovirus/cogitovirus/README.md

 ### Hi!
-- I am currently working on my new project https://rook2root.co
+- I am currently working on https://rook2root.co
 - I also sporadically write about engineering, software, and other topics I’m currently obsessed with.
 - Make sure to visit my personal website https://cogitovirus.com and add yourself to the mailing list (your inbox can handle one more email per year)!